January 2, 2019

 Displaying Matplotlib Plots

-One of the most common line magics for data scientists is surely <code="language-python">
+One of the most common line magics for data scientists is surely %matplotlib, which is of course for use with the most popular plotting libary for Python, Matplotlib.

 Providing the inline argument instructs IPython to show Matplotlib plot images inline, within your cell outputs, enabling you to include charts inside your notebooks.
 Be sure to include this magic before you import Matplotlib, as it may not work if you do not; many import it at the start of their notebook, in the first code cell.